Sunlitt/SunKit/README.md

    return newDate
 }
 ```

-In this function we compute the equations
-at row 9.
-The tenth row simply compute,
+The variable *hraAngle* will store the result of the first equation.

-where 43200 it’s simple 12 hour in seconds, and we multiply
-$\((\frac{HRA}{15°})\)$ by 3600 to convert this factor also in
+Then we simply compute the second equation, and stores the value inside *secondsForSunToReachElevation*; where 43200 it’s simple 12 hour in seconds, and we multiply $\((\frac{HRA}{15°})\)$ by 3600 to convert this factor also in
 seconds.

-The if at row 13 is used beacuse near the poles could happen that the
+The *if secondsForSunToReachElevation > secondsInOneDay* is used beacuse near the poles could happen that the
 sun will never reach that elevation, for example in summer in the north
 pole is always day.
-The code in row 20 is needed because
+After added *secondsForSunToReachElevation* to *startOfTheDay* (i.e midnight of *date*), we extract hours, minutes and seconds from *secondsForSunToReachElevation*.

-*calendar.date(byAdding)* will add one hour more the day where the time
-zone goes from +1 to +2.
+Then setting the hour, minute and seconds could seem redunant, but we need to do it because *calendar.date(byAdding)* will add one hour more the day where the timezone goes from +1 to +2.
 For example in Italy this happen 27 March.
-Also
-the viceversa will happen of course.
+Also the viceversa will happen of course.

 ## References